 We are nearly five years into the implementation of the new and revised certification examinations.
 The Department has already provided a one year extension of the teacher performance assessment and \$ 11.5 million to CUNY, SUNY, and the independent colleges to support the provision of faculty professional development on topics such as the Common Core and the new certification examinations.
 However, in spite of the nearly five years of awareness raising, professional development offerings related to transition to the new assessment, and the one year extension that was already provided for programs and candidates, in order to address the concerns raised by the field while at the same time recognizing the previous extension and investments made in faculty development around the edTPA, the proposed amendment attempts to provide additional flexibility for candidates who take and fail the edTPA on their first attempt.
-The proposed amendment authorizes the Commissioner to issue an initial certificate to a candidate who applies for and meets all the requirements for an initial certificate on or before June 30, 2015, except he/she does not receive a satisfactory passing score on the teacher performance assessment, if the candidate either receives a satisfactory score on the written assessment of teaching skills after receipt of his/her score on the teacher performance assessment and prior to June 30, 2015; or passes the written assessment of teaching skills on or before April 30, 2014 (before the new certification examination requirements became effective) and the candidate has taken and failed the teacher performance assessment prior to June 30, 2015.
+The proposed amendment authorizes the Commissioner to issue an initial certificate to a candidate who applies for and meets all the requirements for an initial certificate on or before June 30, 2015, except he/she does not receive a satisfactory passing score on the teacher performance assessment, if subsequent to receiving a score for the teacher performance assessment and prior to June 30, 2015, the candidate receives a satisfactory level of performance on the written assessment of teaching skills examination in lieu of a satisfactory level of performance on the teacher performance assessment.